tensorflow/tfjs-website/docs/guide/node_in_cloud.md

 Step #1: found 0 vulnerabilities
 ```

-And in the apps logs, you should be able to see the model training process:
+In the apps logs, you should be able to see the model training process:
 ```
 Total params: 594922
 Trainable params: 594922